yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

 1. --Which folder/file I can use to crawl/have 12,197 MIDI files (7,998+ 4,199) ? -- lmd-full_and_reddit_MIDI_dataset.

-2. --Which folder/file I can use to crawl/have 7,998 MIDI ﬁles come from "LMD-full" MIDI Dataset? -- The folder "lmd-full_MIDI_dataset.
+2. --Which folder/file I can use to crawl/have 7,998 MIDI ﬁles come from "LMD-full" MIDI Dataset? -- lmd-full_MIDI_dataset.

 3. --Which folder/file I can use to craw/have 4,199 MIDI ﬁles come from reddit MIDI dataset? -- The reddit dataset is not parsed alone.
 You can find it by using "lmd-full_and_reddit_MIDI_dataset".

-4. --Which folder/file I can use to get all syllable-level, word-level, and sentence-level embedding vectors extracted from our trained  Skip-gram model? -- lyrics_encoders contains all trained moodels.
+4. --Which folder/file I can use to get all syllable-level, word-level, and sentence-level embedding vectors extracted from our trained  Skip-gram model? -- Skip-gram_lyrics_encoders contains all trained moodels.

 5. --Which folder/file I can use to get all syllable-level, word-level, and sentence-level embedding vectors extracted from our trained BURT model? -- This is not uploaded due to limited space, but, you can email us to obtain.